ros2/ros2_documentation/source/Contributing/Build-Cop-and-Build-Farmer-Guide.rst

     * Removing the error message in the status column
     * Update the date next to it

-* Once investigation is finished: clean the machine: close all your windows, stash or remove any local changes
+* Once investigation is finished, clean the machine: close all your windows, stash or remove any local changes

   * Rationale